Minsk is the capital of Belarus, a country which, despite its large size and belonging to Europe, we tend to forget about.

 The Afghan-Russian war

-Across all the whole Soviet Union, especially in Belarus, Ukraine, and Moldova, you find plenty of Afghan War memorials, and the reason is that the Afghan conflict was an unnecessary war that took the lives of tens of thousands of Soviet soldiers, many of them being less than 20 years old, yet, the USSR kept denying it.
+Across all the whole Soviet Union, especially if you are backpacking in Ukraine or Belarus, you find plenty of Afghan War memorials, and the reason is that the Afghan conflict was an unnecessary war that took the lives of tens of thousands of Soviet soldiers, many of them being less than 20 years old, yet, the USSR kept denying it.
 If you want to know more about this conflict, I recently read a book from Nobel Prize winner Svetlana Alixievitz that compiled tens of crazy stories from people who participated in the war.

 CLICK HERE TO LEARN MORE ABOUT THIS BOOK